Wind-WindKids/winding/samples/sophieandwind/frost.md

 showing completely full battery bar on the left side, rest of the indicators off, autopilot still on.
 Sophie’s face tense.

 --
+closed_door: spread, landscape-oriented
+--
+@left: page, text
+That evening, their easy trust — nothing between them, was gone

+Wind still tried — warm tea,
+her rose mug with “kindness” on it.

+“Don’t move my stuff,” Sophie said, pointing to the bag.

+“It's in the doorway,” he said.
+“I put it back.”

+She stepped into the doorway.
+“Leave it.”

+She looked at him, eyes hard.
+He left.
+And the door closed softly between them.
+The latch clicked.

+They were like two young seagulls in a gust — stalling, tumbling, feathers up — dropping toward the ocean.
+The water hit like ice.

+@right: page, image
+The bag in the doorway, the door slightly ajar.

+--